Ghandhara Tyre

 Ghandhara Tyre & Rubber Company Limited (GTR), formerly known as The General Tyre and Rubber Company of Pakistan Limited is a Pakistani tyre manufacturing company based in Karachi, Sindh.
 It has a production capacity of two million tyres per annum with manufacturing plant located in Landhi.

 History

-Ghandhara Tyre & Rubber Company Limited was founded in 1963 by General Tire International Corporation (GTIC) at Landhi, Karachi on a 25-acre plot and commenced its production in 1964 with a total capacity of 120,000 tyres per annum.
+Ghandhara Tyre & Rubber Company Limited was founded in 1963 as General Tyre & Rubber Company by General Tire International Corporation (GTIC) to build a plant at a cost of US$4 million.
+A plant was built in Landhi, Karachi on a 25-acre plot which commenced its production in 1964 with a total capacity of 120,000 tyres per annum.

 GTIC sold 90 percent of its shares to the present owners, M/s Bibojee Services Ltd., in 1977 and retained 10 percent ownership.
 In 1982, the company was listed on the Karachi Stock Exchange.
 In 1985, the company completed a major expansion, increasing its capacity to 600,000 tyres annually.

-Continental AG, Germany's tyre manufacturer purchased GTIC in 1987 and thus became 10 percent owners in GTR.
-Continental provides technical assistance to General Tyres and Rubber.
-The brand name "GENERAL" is part of Continental AG.
+In 1987, Continental AG acquired the General Tire International Corporation which made it 10% owner in General Tyre Pakistan.

 In 2021, it was renamed as GTR.
 In April 2021, GTR began manufacturing tyres for sports utility vehicle.